FAQ – Frequently asked questions

 What are the system requirements for Visplore?

-Any Visplore version can be installed on Windows 10, including virtual machines.
-Visplore Discovery and Professional can also be deployed on Windows Server machines and accessed via remote desktop (RDP).
+Any Visplore version can be installed on Windows 10/11, including virtual machines.
+Visplore Professional can also be deployed on Windows Server machines and accessed via remote desktop (RDP).
 A mouse is not required but highly recommended.

 Is Visplore also available for Mac / Linux?

 Not yet.
-Linux and Mac versions are planned for 2021.
+Visplore versions for Linux and Mac are planned for the future.
 For now, Visplore can be installed in a virtual machine running Windows.

 Are administrator rights necessary to install Visplore?